-This list provides a "quick look" at the federal dollar budget development and spend guidance for the 2022-23 School Year.
+This list provides a "quick look" at the federal dollar budget development and spend guidance for the 2023-24 School Year.
 The subsequent narrative provides additional detail.

 - All schools will follow the Needs Assessment and Schoolwide Plan model and process developed by the Planning & Evidence-based Supports Office (PESO). - Grant Compliance will monitor for evidence of a robust Needs Assessment and Schoolwide Plan process during the school budget development period and throughout the school year. - Detailed spending plans naming specific interventions or related activities by named student cohort targeted, should be detailed for ALL funds.
-During implementation, schools requesting material budget changes to the focus of the Schoolwide Plan will result in the Grant Compliance Monitor or Office of Management and Budget (OMB) Analyst referring the request to PESO and the Assistant Superintendent for review.

-- Schools are not allowed to purchase core curriculum that is not approved to be purchased by the Curriculum and Instruction Office. - The District continues to operate under the federal designation of Comprehensive Support and Improvement (CSI) and Additional Targeted Support and Improvement (ATSI) that has been created by the State of Pennsylvania pursuant to the Every Student Succeeds Act (ESSA).
-Forty-three SDP schools have received the CSI designation that comes with additional funding and Schoolwide Plan responsibilities.
-17 SDP schools have been identified as ATSI.
-No additional funding is allotted for the ATSI designation. - A "Hold Harmless" provision is in effect that precludes a school Title I allocation from being reduced by more than 5% between the 2021-22 and 2022-23 school years.
-The Title I poverty tiers per pupil amounts have been increased to compensate for higher average costs in the 2022-23 school year. - Additional supplemental dollars will continue to be provided to schools from the federal American Rescue Plan Act (ARPA).
+During implementation, schools requesting material budget changes to the focus of the Schoolwide Plan will result in the Grant Compliance Monitor or Office of Management and Budget (OMB) Analyst referring the request to PESO and the Assistant Superintendent for review. - Schools are not allowed to purchase core curriculum that is not approved to be purchased by the Office of Curriculum and Instruction. - The District continues to operate under the federal designation of Comprehensive Support and Improvement (CSI) and Additional Targeted Support and Improvement (ATSI) that has been created by the State of Pennsylvania pursuant to the Every Student Succeeds Act (ESSA).
+PDE has recalculated the federal school designation categories for the 2023-24 SY.
+Fifty-six schools have been designated as CSI; 34 schools will continue with the CSI designation while 22 schools are newly designated as CSI.
+All 56 schools will receive a CSI allocation of funds for the 2023-24 SY.
+Eight schools currently designated as CSI have been Exited from the designation per the PDE recalculation.
+Those 8 schools will receive a 50% CSI allocation of funds for the 2023-24 SY and drop to a zero allocation in the 2024-25 SY.
+Every year going forward, PDE will recalculate the CSI designation criteria and additional schools may be Exited. - A "Hold Harmless" provision is in effect that precludes a school's Title I allocation from being reduced by more than 5% between the 2022-23 and 2023-24 school years from the allocation received via the poverty tiers - Additional supplemental dollars will continue to be provided to schools from the federal American Rescue Plan Act (ARPA).